kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 concern.

-The CBT entries are then returned to the user, as JSON payload, through the `cbt-http` sidecar and then the `cbt-aggapi` aggregated API server, without persisting any of them in the Kubernetes etcd.
+The CBT entries are then returned to the user, as JSON payload, through the `cbt-svc` sidecar and then the `cbt-aggapi` aggregated API server, without persisting any of them in the Kubernetes etcd.

 The CBT entries are appended to the `status` of the original